azmcnutt/PythonNotes/SimpleCommands/README.md

   pip install --upgrade pip

-## PIPENV - possibly bettern than pip with venv
+## PIPENV - possibly better than pip with venv
 pipfile = settings for pipenv, like which packages to install, where to download, and Python version. pipfile.lock = Contains more info about what is installed, but should not be changed.